Gordon Klingenschmitt: Controversy

 On 18 March 2015, a woman in Longmont, Colorado had her fetus cut out and killed.
-Klingenschmitt described the attack as an "act of God", a punishment for abortion in the United States.
+Klingenschmitt described the attack as an "act of God [sic]", a punishment for abortion in the United States.
 When he was criticized by the public, the Colorado Republican party, and former House minority leader Mark Waller, Klingenschmitt initially refused to retract the comments, repeating them on Pray in Jesus Name.
 With few disciplinary measures available, current minority leader Brian DelGrosso removed Klingenschmitt from his position in the Health, Insurance and Environment Committee on 30 March.
 Klingenschmitt decried the punishment as unfair, but nonetheless published an apology and announced a six-week hiatus of his religious TV show.
 His committee assignment was returned days later on 21 April.

 After the Boy Scouts of America ended their prohibition of homosexual leaders in July 2015, Klingenschmitt criticized the organization for putting children in danger of molestation.
 He was again strongly condemned by his own party, who emphasized that he did not speak on their behalf.